Robinhood review: Low-fee trading on thousands of stocks & crypto

 Robinhood makes its money in a variety of ways:

-- Selling trades to different firms
+- Selling trades to different firms (payment for order flow)

 - Rebates from market makers and trading venues